FRC-3695/2025-PreSeason/.github/CODE_OF_CONDUCT.md

-# Expectations of Behavior and Contributing to the Code Base
+# Expectations of Behavior and Contributing to the Code
 ## Team Expectations
 ## Contributing to Code Base
 ## Resources